bokae/research-diary-project/README.md

 ## Compiling the day's entry

 There is a possiblity to compile the day's entry standalone with the `./compile_today.sh` script.
+But usually, just use your TeX editors commands to do the trick while editing.

 ## Includes